-This Program will be provided at no cost to other not-for-profits serving children.
+Cost per student is $5.00.
 SMART works hard to secure funding through grants and sponsorships.
 Please contact us if you would like to be a Horse Sense Literacy sponsor or for more information about scheduling a Horse Sense Literacy Field Trip.

 Below are links to some samples of student work and teacher feedback so you can see how this program is benefiting our community!

 We gratefully acknowledge the following supporters for providing funding for our Horse Sense Literacy Program:

 - Norman and Phyllis Siskel Donor Advised Fund at the Community Foundation of Sarasota

 - The Hagen Family Foundation

 - MSC Foundation